EvolOfThings/Evoluron/Evoluron.md

 - Stay positive and optimistic.
 You never how how universe will make it work it out for you.

 - When you have failed at something; identify the expectation of that task or goal and go at it harder.
 It just gives a chance to become much better.
 Don't give up.

+- You've gotta do something so big that is completely out of your league in terms of competence and confidence.

+-